algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 ## 7. Requirements

-Before continuing reading, it is highest recommended to read the [functional specification](../functional/functional_specification.md) document.
+Before continuing to read, it is highest recommended to read the [functional specification](../functional/functional_specification.md) document.

 ## 8. System Architecture